Shuto-work/best_custom_search/README.md

 - Download the CSV file once the search is complete.
 ### 3, Download the CSV File
 Download the CSV File once the search is complete.

-## Description
-This section outlines the parameters you can set when using the Streamlit app:

-- Search Keyword: The term or phrase you want to search.
-- Start Page: The page number from which to start retrieving results.
-- End Page: The page number at which to stop retrieving results.
-- Sort Order: The sorting method for search results, either by "Relevance" or "date".
-- CSV Filename: The name of the CSV file where results will be saved.